-As the name suggest, the stitches of this basketweave stitch pattern resemble the texture of a wicker basket and also similar to a basket weave dishcloth pattern.
-A wicker basket is a basket which has been woven from a stiff fiber such as plastic, twisted paper fiber, willow branches, canes, or reeds.
+As the name suggests, the stitches of this basketweave stitch pattern resemble the texture of a wicker basket and are also similar to a basketweave dishcloth pattern.
+A wicker basket is a basket that has been woven from a stiff fiber such as plastic, twisted paper fiber, willow branches, canes, or reeds.
 Basket weaving is a rural craft and is done all over the world.
-The art of basketry is applied in everyday objects such as floor mats, bags, home décor and of course, baskets.
+The art of basketry is applied to everyday objects such as floor mats, bags, home décor, and, of course, baskets.

 In knitting or crochet patterns, the simplest form of the basketweave pattern is made up of a checkerboard pattern of identical rectangles.
 The dimensions of the rectangle can be modified with the number of stitches across and the number of rows long.
 This basket weave stitch pattern can also be constructed in seed stitch, cables or lace.

 This free crochet pattern makes a baby blanket with a basketweave texture.
 The finished size is 42” wide and 33” long.
 There are also free knitting patterns for this design for those who prefer knitting rather than crocheting.
-Besides blankets, this great pattern can be made into a variety of crochet items such as mug cozies, pillow covers and scarves.
-There is plenty of free patterns online for you to try out.
-You can also make winter wear like beanies, mittens and neck warmers for your family member during the winter season.
+Besides blankets, this great pattern can be made into a variety of crochet items, such as mug cozies, pillow covers, and scarves.
+There are plenty of free patterns online for you to try out.
+You can also make winter wear like beanies, mittens, and neck warmers for your family members during the winter season.

 This blanket is made from cotton medium worsted weight yarn.
 This textured fabric makes it warm and cozy during cold weather days.
 If you need a very warm version for a snowy winter, feel free to change the yarn to wool.

-The dimensions used in this easy tutorial guide is the perfect size for a baby blanket, you can always add extra stitches to make a bigger piece.
-Each weave square is made out of 6 sts, so, to add width to the blanket, just add multiples of 6 sts to the width.
+The dimensions used in this easy tutorial guide are the perfect size for a baby blanket; you can always add extra stitches to make a bigger piece.
+Each weave square is made out of 6 sts, so to add width to the blanket, just add multiples of 6 sts to the width.
 In addition, I used yarn of two different colors.
 A cool blue yarn for the basket weave paver pattern and a soft cream color for the border of the blanket.

-This crochet project is of intermediate level of difficulty and is suitable for crocheters who are familiar with the following abbreviations: chain, half double crochet, double crochet, front post double crochet (fpdc stitches), back post double crochet (bpdc stitches), single crochet, stitch, slip stitch (sl st), skip and fasten off.
-For simpler crochet projects, here are some fun ones I’d like to recommend: woven basket crochet pattern, heart coasters and amigurumi polar bear pattern.
+This crochet project is of intermediate level of difficulty and is suitable for crocheters who are familiar with the following basic crochet stitches: chain (ch), half double crochet (hdc), double crochet (dc), front post double crochet (FPdc stitches), back post double crochet (BPdc stitches), single crochet (sc), and slip stitch (sl st).
+For simpler crochet projects, here are some fun ones I’d like to recommend: woven basket crochet pattern, heart coasters, and amigurumi polar bear pattern.

 - Crochet hook: H or 5 mm